amanrai31/JavaScript/06class/README.md

 # CONTENT => Class, Module

 JS Classes are templates/blueprint for objects.
-Use "class" keyword to create a class also always add a method name constructor() inside.
+Use "class" keyword to create a class also always add a method name constructor() inside, className should start with Capital letter and  Classes are always written in strict mode.

 ```js
 class ClassName {
   constructor() { ... }
 }
 ```

-**NOTE :** JS class is not an object, it is template for JS objects.
-Classes are always written in strict mode.

 ```js
 class Car {